rzcoder/node-rsa/README.md

 **options** - additional settings

 #### Options
-You can specify some options when key create (by second constructor argument) or over `key.setOptions()` method.
+You can specify some options by second constructor argument, or over `key.setOptions()` method.

 * **environment** - working environment, `'browser'` or `'node'`.
 Default autodetect.
 * **encryptionScheme** - padding scheme for encrypt/decrypt.
 Can be `'pkcs1_oaep'` or `'pkcs1'`.
 Default `'pkcs1_oaep'`.